EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 To generate audio when you train your feature prediction network, you need to add your vocoder checkpoint to the `config/{{ config_filename('text-to-spec') }}`

-At the bottom of that file you'll find a key called vocoder_path.
+At the bottom of that file you'll find a key called `vocoder_path`.
 Add the absolute path to your trained vocder (here it would be `/path/to/test/logs_and_checkpoints/VocoderExperiment/base/checkpoints/last.ckpt` where `/path/to` would be the actual path to it on your computer.)

 Once you've replaced the vocoder_path key, you can train your feature prediction network: